Menu

 Hungary

-Gabor’s career began in the writing staff of a daily serial at Grundy UFA in 1999.
-He became Creative Executive at the ...
+Gabor’s career began on the writing staff of a daily serial at the Australian-German firm Grundy UFA in 1999.
+He ...

 Complete bio